szh91/SRCA/README.md

  =
 * Python>=3.7
 * PyTorch ≥ 1.8 and torchvision that matches the PyTorch installation.
 You can install them together at pytorch.org to make sure of this.

 Pre-trained Models
  =
+ * The pre-trained model is available at /.main_download_pretrained_models.py